-What’s great about these solutions is that owing to the inter-connectivity that each of us has globally.
+What’s great about these virtual solutions is that owing to the inter-connectivity that each of us has globally.
 Very few people on the planet are now unreachable.
 We have wireless devices such as the Tablets (iPad and Surface), Smart Phones (iPhones, HTC, Samsung), faster, smaller and lighter weight Laptops.
 There may even be a few PDAs kicking around too.
 However, each of these devices merely offers the sales person with the tools to connect with a number of people simultaneously, and each is capable of running many of the above collaboration solutions whilst on the move thanks to dedicated internet connections like 3 & 4G.

 Having the right solution and technology is one thing, but knowing how to use it correctly to engage a prospect … now that’s something else.

 Having decided on the right solution, the next challenge a sales professional will face is knowing how to go about conveying a compelling message that grabs the prospects attention and or can help the sales professional potentially close the deal, and that comes down to the solution that you are using, its features and functions.

 Sadly, it’s not as simple as just launching an event via your iPad or Laptop and inviting a few prospects.
 It requires a great deal of consideration, thought, planning and a shed load of marketing.

 You have to know how and in what way that message will take shape and what tools and features will I need to use, to convey that message effectively.

 Webinars are seen as being the new marketing, by many.
 If done correctly, the results can be incredibly effective especially if the way in which the webinar is positioned is compelling and touches on the nerves of your prospects and gives the prospect a good reason to attend.

 All of the technologies mentioned above are capable of delivering what I speak of.
 Prospects can join a meeting from anywhere, and all they need is device with a dedicated internet connection and a reason to join your compelling event.